Post-correction, the stock is now trading at an FY19 estimated price-to-earnings of 14 times

 Dependency on global innovators for technical sourcing

-DHAG is dependent on global innovators for the supply of technical/active ingredients in its key products.
+DHAG depends on global innovators to supply technical/active ingredients for its key products.
 Any supply disruption here could adversely impact its earnings.

 Valuations

-We remain optimistic about the long-term prospects of DHAG, given the healthy track record in the past.
-We see the business as a strong and growing one, generating a decent return.
+Given its healthy track record, we remain optimistic about DHAG’s long-term prospects.
+We see the business as a strong and growing one that generates a decent return.

-We expect consistency in earnings as the company has a healthy product mix, with more than half of its sales accruing from specialty molecules, strong pick-up in recently launched products, low penetration of herbicides and fungicides in India and favourable macro and policy environment for agriculture companies.
+We expect consistency in earnings as the company has a healthy product mix, with more than half of its sales accruing from specialty molecules, strong pick-up in recently launched products, low penetration of herbicides and fungicides in India, and a favorable macro and policy environment for agriculture companies.